•

 Copyright and licensing policy

 Economic and Business Review is an open-access journal.
 No publication charges or author fees are made.
 All articles are permanently free for everyone to read, download, copy and distribute.
-Permitted reuse is defined by the following user licenses: Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND).
+Permitted reuse is defined by the following user licenses: Creative Commons Attribution 4.0 International (CC BY 4.0).

 The authors retain the copyright in addition to the scholarly usage rights and the University of Ljubljana, School of Economics and Business receives the publication and distribution rights.